A Prophetic Song of Praise Releases the Power of God

 Singing a song of praise is not about feeling good, and certainly not about sounding good.
 You don’t have to be a singer or musician to sing a praise song to God.

-Here are some ideas to help you sing a prophetic song of praise to God, no matter what your circumstances are:
+Here are some ideas to help you stir up and sing a prophetic song of praise to God, no matter what your circumstances are:

 - Find a recorded song of praise that gives voice to God’s prophetic word for you, and play it—over and over.
 Sing along to it